Limited-Trust in Social Network Games

 We previously focused on breaking ties randomly when deciding whom to issue invitations.
-Now, we examine when ties are broken according to a lexicographic ordering.
+Now, we examine tie-breaking according to a lexicographic ordering.
 Figure \ref{fig_zkc_known_arbitrary} is analogous to Figure \ref{fig_zkc_known_random} with this change.
 It shows a strong, consistent, and repeating pattern in the values of player $\delta$s.
-When $\delta$ is low for most players, there is a general pattern of one-upsmanship between players: each tries to slightly outdo its competitors, which progresses toward large jumps as the costs of increasing $\delta$ relative to a player's current $\delta$ value shrink.
+When $\delta$ is low for most players, there is a general pattern of one-upmanship between players: each tries to slightly outdo its competitors, which progresses toward large jumps as the costs of increasing $\delta$ relative to a player's current $\delta$ value shrink.
 The result is a very clear S-curve.
-However, once many players reach $\delta=30$ the ``losers'' of the tie-breakers drop to $\delta=0$ resulting in a cascade of all players back to low values of $\delta$, at which point the process repeats.
+However, once many players reach $\delta=30$, the ``losers'' of the tie-breaking drop to $\delta=0$ starting a cascade of all players back to low $\delta$ values.
+The process then repeats.
 This echoes the findings of \cite{barclay2007}, in which players ``fake'' generosity to attract partners: once they have either failed to attract partners or their competitors have given up, each player returns to selfish behavior until competition again forces it to behave in a trustworthy manner.
-In contrast, random tie-breaking maintains a constant state of competition, stopping backsliding.
+In contrast, random tie-breaking maintains a constant state of competition, preventing backsliding.
 Further, it is supported by \cite{fu2008} which finds that semi-frequent partner changes are necessary to motivate generous behavior, as otherwise partners become complacent and take advantage of each other.